Amazing Cats and True Cat Stories

 Most cat owners are convinced that cats, especially their cats, are truly amazing.
 Cats are endearing, mysterious, loveable and kooky; their owners often wonder what goes on in those fuzzy little heads.
 Read on for true stories about remarkable cats who adopted bunnies, played the piano, chased a bear and predicted death.

-Cats will Adopt Baby Bunnies or Squirrels
+Cats Will Adopt Baby Animals

 Apparently, it is not unusual for cats to adopt baby animals of another species.
 See video below of cats who adopted baby rabbits,

 The Cat Who Adopted Bunnies

 This is a true story about a lovely gray and white female cat, Missy, who gave birth to two sickly kittens.
 Sadly, within a very short time, both newborns died.
 It was heartbreaking to hear Missy crying and calling for her babies as she searched the house for her kittens.
 Missy was an indoor/outdoor cat who liked to hunt in a nearby field.
 Like many female cats, she liked to bring us her catch, and it wasn’t unusual for her offerings to include mice, birds or chipmunks, sometimes still alive and kicking!